The Laughing Man (short story): Plot summary

 An unnamed narrator recounts his experiences as a nine-year-old member of the Comanche Club in New York City in 1928.
 The leader of the club, “The Chief”, is a young law student at New York University who is described as lacking in physical attractiveness but appears beautiful to the narrator.
 He is widely respected by his troop for his athletic strength and storytelling ability.

 Every day, after the troop has completed its activities, The Chief gathers the boys for the next episode in an ongoing story about the eponymous Laughing Man.
 In the format of a serial adventure novel, The Chief's story describes the Laughing Man as the child of missionaries who was kidnapped by bandits in China, who deformed his face by compressing it in a vise; he was obliged to wear a mask, but compensated by being profoundly athletic and possessed of a great Robin Hood-like charm and the ability to speak with animals.

 The narrator summarizes the Chief's ever more fantastic installments of the Laughing Man's escapades, presenting him as a sort of comic book hero crossing “the Chinese-Paris border” to commit acts of heroic larceny and tweaking his nose at his archenemy “Marcel Dufarge, the internationally famous detective and witty consumptive”.

-Eventually, The Chief takes up with a young woman, Mary Hudson, a student at Wellesley College who is described as both very beautiful and something of a tomboy.
+Eventually, The Chief takes up with a young woman, Mary Hudson, a student at Wellesley College who is described as very beautiful and athletically gifted.

 As the Chief's relationship with Mary waxes and wanes, so too do the fortunes of The Laughing Man.
 One day, the Chief presents an installment where the Laughing Man is taken prisoner by his arch-rival, bound to a tree, and in mortal danger; then he ends the episode on a cliffhanger.
 Immediately afterward, the Chief brings his troop to a baseball diamond, where Mary Hudson arrives.
 The Chief and Mary have a conversation out of earshot from the boys, and then both return, together yet distraught.
+The Chief grabs Mary's sleeve, but she runs away and the narrator never sees her again.

-In the final installment of the story, the Chief kills off the Laughing Man, much to the Comanches’ dismay.
+When they get back on the bus, the Chief is in a foul mood and tells the final installment of the story.
+He kills off the primary antagonists dismissively, the Laughing Man's fateful companion, and subsequently kills the Laughing Man, much to the Comanches’ dismay.